Complete flags on flat vector bundles in positive characteristic: Introduction

 \section{Introduction}

 \LSP

-Let $X$ be a connected, smooth, and projective curve of genus $g \geq 0$ over an algebraically closed field $k$.
-By a {\it flat vector bundle} on $X$, we shall mean a pair $(\V, \nabla)$ consisting of a vector bundle $\V$ on $X$ and a (flat) connection $\nabla$ on it.
-When the base field $k$ is the field of complex numbers $\mbC$, a flat vector bundle can be regarded as a $\mcD$-module and corresponds, via the most basic form of the Riemann-Hilbert correspondence, to a group representation
+Let $X$ be a connected, smooth, and projective curve of genus $g\ge0$ over an algebraically closed field $k$.
+By a flat vector bundle on $X$, we mean a pair $(\V,\nabla)$, consisting of a vector bundle $\V$ on $X$ and a (flat) connection $\nabla$ on it.
+When the base field $k$ is the field of complex numbers $\mbC$, a flat vector bundle can be regarded as a $\mcD$-module, where $\mcD$ is the sheaf of differential operators on $X$, and corresponds, via the most basic form of the Riemann-Hilbert correspondence, to a group representation

-up to conjugation, where $r := \mr{rank} (\V)$ and $ \pi_1 (X^\mr{an})$ denotes the fundamental group of the associated Riemann surface $X^\mr{an}$ (with respect to a fixed base point).
+uniquely given up to conjugation, where $r:=\mathrm{rank}(\V)$ and $\pi_{1}(X^{an})$ denotes the fundamental group of the associated Riemann surface $X^\mr{an}$ (with respect to a fixed base point).
 Flat vector bundles and their associated group representations have been extensively studied in various contexts, including non-Abelian Hodge theory and the geometric Langlands program.

-Now, let us focus on flat vector bundles on a {\it genus-$1$} curve; see ~\cite{Bis2}, ~\cite{FaLo}, ~\cite{FLM}, ~\cite{Kaw}, and (a part of) ~\cite{Wak8} for studies on such objects.
-One of the fundamental facts about these bundles when $k = \mbC$ is the existence of a {\it complete flag} (i.e., a {\it splitting}, in the terminology of ~\cite{Ati1}) preserved by a given connection.
+Now, let us focus on a curve of genus $g=1$; see ~\cite{Bis2}, ~\cite{FaLo}, ~\cite{FLM}, ~\cite{Kaw}, and (a part of) ~\cite{Wak8} for studies on such objects.
+One of the fundamental facts about these bundles when $k = \mbC$ is the existence of a {\it complete flag} (i.e., a {\it splitting}, in the terminology of ~\cite{Ati1}, ~\cite{Ati2}) preserved by a given connection.
 Specifically, for any flat vector bundle $(\V, \nabla)$ on the complex curve $X/\mbC$ with $g =1$, there exists a sequence of subbundles

 such that, for every $j=1, \cdots, r$, the subquotient $\V^j /\V^{j-1}$ is a line bundle and $\V^j$ is closed under $\nabla$.
 In particular, $(\V, \nabla)$ can be obtained as a successive extension of flat line bundles, which allows for a detailed understanding of the moduli space of flat vector bundles on $X$.